UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 Then, follow the following steps, and also watch the video below:
 * Go to the [SURF Research Cloud portal](https://portal.live.surfresearchcloud.nl) and log in.
-* Optional: allocate storage:
-  * This step is only required if you expect to install a lot of programs on the virtual research environment and expect to create or use a lot of data.
+* Allocate storage (optional).
+This step is only required if you expect to install a lot of programs on the virtual research environment and expect to create or use a lot of data.
 In the case of Ricgraph: > 100M nodes and edges.
   * Click on "Create new storage".
   * Select the collaborative organization that you want to use for running Ricgraph.
 If you have only one, it will be preselected.
   * Select your wallet.
 If you have only one, it will be preselected.
   * Select the cloud provider.
-    In the video we use "SURF HPC Cloud volume".
+We use "SURF HPC Cloud volume".
-  * Allocate storage, make sure you allocate enough volume.
-    In the video we use "100GB".
+  * Choose the size of your storage.
+In the video below we use "100GB".
     The larger, the more credits it will cost.
   * Enter a name and a description.
   * After a few moments your storage will be created and available.